TheOdinProject/odin-bot-v2/README.md

 This bot is used in a server for [theodinproject.com](https://www.theodinproject.com), an open source web development bootcamp, and is used by tens of thousands of Odinites.
 This bot has been built with NodeJS and [DiscordJS](https://discord.js.org/#/docs/main/stable/general/welcome).

-This repo contains the main app for the Odin Project which can be found online at [theodinproject.com](https://www.theodinproject.com).
-It pulls in lesson and project content from our [curriculum repo](https://github.com/TheOdinProject/curriculum).

 Follow [this link](https://discord.gg/fbFCkYabZB) to join our Discord server!

 ## Getting Started